nathan-weinberg/bash-scripts/README.md

 `./update.sh`

-You will need to run the following command first:
+You may need to run the following command first:

 `chmod +x update.sh`